nixua/OCI-Billing-Review-Api-Script/README.md

 ```bash
 oci setup config
 ```

-This will guide you through configuring authentication information, including adding your API key, API secret and other necessary details.

 - **Configure Authentication**: Configure authentication using this will guide you through configuring authentication information, including adding your API key, API secret, and other details.
 - **Region configuration**: Configure the region using or by modifying the OCI configuration file (`~/.oci/config`).
 Select the appropriate region for your Oracle Cloud Infrastructure.
 - **Installation check**: Check that the OCI CLI is correctly installed by running :